ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/device_credentials.md

 # Device Credentials

 IP Fabric interacts with the network infrastructure devices by running show commands through CLI using SSH or Telnet.
-Credentials added in the Authentication section will be used by IP Fabric to access the CLI of the network devices.
+Credentials added in **Settings --> Discovery & Snapshots --> Discovery Settings --> Device Credentials** will be used by IP Fabric to access the CLI of the network devices.

 ## Credential Selection Logic